 One thing that we’re really excited about is our work in culturally-specific programming that is designed to help our clients heal within their culture and community.
 Wayside is also doing a lot of work in prevention, and we’re gaining recognition as a thought leader in the prevention field.
 And we continue to look at what we can do to fill in the gaps in training and education on trauma-informed care.

 Another exciting project is Wayside Women Services Project ECHO.
 We are one of three ECHO hubs in Minnesota, and the only one that is specific to women’s services in behavioral health.
 With this initiative, people from across the country can join ECHO web-based sessions to learn about and consult with peers on women’s health issues.
-Our specific ECHO focus is on medical benefits, to build providers’ knowledge about coverage.

 Going through substance use treatment – especially with your children – is such hard work!
 Our clients go through a great deal to claim or reclaim recovery for their families.
 I am constantly blown away by the growth, healing, and successes that families have in our treatment centers, and the relationships that form between women.